How to Build a Play House for Children

 You can use a pre-fabricated railing system that should be available at most home improvement stores.
 Glue the balusters into place, and then secure them with finish nails for added stability.
 Once the rail is constructed, it can be set into place and secured to the porch posts that were installed in Step 3.

 The personal touches that can be added to a playhouse like this don't know any limit.
-Custom pieces, decorations, or themes can be added to accommodate the flavors and styles of any child.
+Custom pieces, decorations, or themes can be added to accommodate the flavors and styles of any child for a backyard playground that is truly custom and fun.
 This is a great step to let the kids participate in, and they may get just as much value out of helping as they will out of playing in the completed project.